onlyuser/XLang/README.md

 XLang is a parser framework for language modeling.

-It handles the boring mechanical aspects of parsing, so you can focus on the fun parts, such as tuning the grammar.
+It handles AST MVC, so as a language developer, you can focus on more important things, such as tuning the grammar.

 A Motivating Example
 --------------------